trian-gles/SGRAN/README.md

 ## about
 Stochastic granular synthesizer for RTcmix version 4.5 based on Dr. Mara Helmuth's SGRANR instrument.
 Currently allows a limit of 1500 overlapping grains.
-Upon exceeding this, the instrument will simply slow down the rate without any audible artifacts if you exceed this.
+Upon exceeding this, the instrument will simply slow down the grain rate without any audible artifacts.

 ## examples